-PNTG 223 - Methodologies and Methods 3 credits (4.5 hours | Studio)
+PNTG 223 - Methodologies and Methods

 An introduction to a variety of methodologies (general research strategies guided by theoretic frameworks) and method (approaches and processes) applicable to present-day art practices.
 Projects with an emphasis on primary research will provide students with the opportunity to select and use different methodologies and methods and to understand their appropriateness.
 The course is designed to help students understand research practices and frameworks, reflect critically on their own art, and cultivate self-motivation.